ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 operator
   Configures the RACF OPERPARM segment attributes.

-  The OPERPARM segment contains extended MCS console session attributes for the user.
+  The OPERPARM segment defined extended MCS console session attributes for the user.

   Only valid when :emphasis:`profile\_type=user`.